-Throughout the research process, from data acquisition to publication, version control can be used to record a project's history and provide a log of changes that have occurred over the life of a project or research group.
-Version control systems record changes to a file or set of files over time so that you can recall specific versions later, compare differences between versions of files, and even revert files back to previous states in the event of mistakes.
-Many researchers use version control systems to track changes in code and documents over time.
-The most popular version control system is Git, which is often used via hosting services such as GitHub, GitLab, and BitBucket (Table 1).
-These systems are relatively easy to set up and use, and they systematically store snapshots of data, code, and accompanying files throughout the duration of a project.
-Version control also enables a specific snapshot of data or code to be easily shared, so that code used for analyses at a specific point in time (e.g., when a manuscript is submitted) can be documented, even if that code is later updated.
+Throughout the research process, from data acquisition to publication, version control can be 246 used to record a project's history and provide a log of changes that have occurred over the life of a 247 project or research group.
+Version control systems record changes to a file or set of files over time 248 so that you can recall specific versions later, compare differences between versions of files, and 249 even revert files back to previous states in the event of mistakes.
+Many researchers use version 250 control systems to track changes in code and documents over time.
+The most popular version 251 control system is Git, which is often used via hosting services such as GitHub, GitLab, and 252 BitBucket (Table 1).
+These systems are relatively easy to set up and use, and they systematically 253 store snapshots of data, code, and accompanying files throughout the duration of a project.
+254 Version control also enables a specific snapshot of data or code to be easily shared, so that code 255 used for analyses at a specific point in time (e.g., when a manuscript is submitted) can be 256 documented, even if that code is later updated.
+257 repeatable by yourself and others.
+Code both performs operations on data and serves as a log of analytical activities.
+Because of this second function, code (unlike point-and-click programs) is inherently reproducible.
+Most errors are unintentional mistakes made during data wrangling or analysis, so having a record of these steps ensures that analyses can be checked for errors and are repeatable on future data sets.
+If operations are not possible to script, then they should be well-documented in a log file that is kept in the appropriate directory.